Applying to be a Deputy under Mental Capacity Act

 - Long-term orders

-If you are applying for a Mental Capacity Act Order for the use of monies in excess of S$60,000
+If you are applying for a Mental Capacity Act Order where the total amount of money withdrawn is more than S$80,000

 This is the most common type of application as the powers sought are comprehensive, and you do not need to go back to court to seek another court order.